Lommix/lommix_ui/README.md

 Hot reload requires bevy `file_watcher` feature to be enabled.

 Checkout the examples for advanced interactions, play with the assets.
-Keep in mind these are very crude as proof of concept.
+Keep in mind these are very crude proof of concepts.

 ```bash
 # basic menu demo